DarshilPungalia/oris-ai/oris-ai-backend/README.md

 Oris AI is an advanced AI-powered dental consultation platform featuring **Retrieval Augmented Generation (RAG)** capabilities.
 It combines a modern Next.js frontend with a sophisticated Python backend powered by LiveKit and LlamaIndex.
 The platform enables real-time video consultations with an AI dental assistant named "Aria" who has access to a comprehensive dental knowledge base.

-## 🧠 RAG-Enhanced Features
+> For a detailed backend architecture overview, see: [ARCHITECTURE.md](./ARCHITECTURE.md)

 ### **Intelligent Knowledge Base**

 - **Comprehensive Dental Procedures Guide**: Detailed information about all dental treatments
 - **Emergency Dental Care Manual**: Urgent care protocols and immediate action steps
 - **Pricing and Services Database**: Complete service offerings and pricing structure
 - **Evidence-Based Responses**: All answers backed by professional dental knowledge

 ### **Enhanced AI Capabilities**

 - `search_dental_knowledge()` - Query the comprehensive dental database
 - `analyze_dental_image_with_knowledge()` - Vision analysis with knowledge base cross-reference
 - `book_appointment_with_context()` - Smart booking with procedure information